strimzi/proposals/073-decouple-ca-management-from-end-entity-certificate-management.md

 Strimzi uses both the notion of a "generation" and hashes when keeping track of certificates.

 A generation is associated with a specific certificate or private key for either the Cluster or Clients CA.
-If Strimzi is managing the CA, it increments the generation each time the certificate or private key is renewed or replaced.
+If Strimzi is managing the CA, it increments the generation each time the certificate is renewed or the private key is replaced (so the corresponding certificate is regenerated as well).
 If the user is managing the CA, they are responsible for incrementing the generation.
 The generations are then used during the reconcile loop to track the state of trust (as described in the example flows below).

-Strimzi uses the following annotations on Kubernetes Secrets:
+Strimzi uses the following annotations on the <CLUSTER_NAME>-<cluster/clients>-ca-cert and <CLUSTER_NAME>-<cluster/clients>-ca Kubernetes Secrets:
 * strimzi.io/ca-cert-generation to indicate the generation of the Cluster CA or Client CA certificate in the Kubernetes Secret
 * strimzi.io/ca-key-generation to indicate the generation of the Cluster CA or Client CA private key in the Kubernetes Secret

-Strimzi uses the following annotations on Kubernetes Pods and Kubernetes Secrets to indicate the generation of the Cluster CA certificate used to sign the certificates that are either stored in the Kubernetes Secret, or presented by the Kubernetes Pod:
+Strimzi uses the following annotations on Kubernetes Pods and the <CLUSTER_NAME>-kafka-brokers and <CLUSTER_NAME>-zookeeper-nodes Kubernetes Secrets to indicate the generation of the Cluster CA certificate used to sign the certificates that are either stored in the Kubernetes Secret, or presented by the Kubernetes Pod:
 * strimzi.io/cluster-ca-cert-generation for certificates signed by the Cluster CA
 * strimzi.io/clients-ca-cert-generation for certificates signed by the Clients CA

-Strimzi uses the following annotation on Kubernetes Pods to indicate the generation of the Cluster CA private key used to sign the cluster CA certificate that the pod currently trusts:
+Strimzi uses the following annotation on Kubernetes Pods to indicate the generation of the Cluster CA private key used to sign the cluster CA certificate that the component running in that Kubernetes Pod currently trusts:
 * strimzi.io/cluster-ca-key-generation

 Strimzi uses the following annotation on the Kafka and ZooKeeper nodes to store the full SHA1-hash of the certificate the nodes present to clients: